 Assembly meeting by collecting and organizing all motions passed by the other committees which are necessary for submission to the Assembly, together, whenever possible, with the rationales for these motions.
-The Secretary distributes this agenda to the membership a week before the meeting.
+The Secretary distributes this

 - 2. This committee is empowered to transact the minor business matters which arise between scheduled Assembly meetings and which need immediate attention.
 However, resumes of such action shall be distributed to the voting membership within one week, and if twenty-five members of the voting membership think that the matter transacted is of such import that the Assembly should have been consulted on the decision made, they may present a formal written protest to the Committee which in turn shall present the protest and matter at hand to the Assembly. - 3.
 This Committee receives reports of major failures to implement policies approved by the Assembly and, if the majority of the Committee deems it advisable, pursues such complaints with the personnel involved. - 4.
 This Committee functions as a body for consultation by the administration for all major administrative decisions in the areas of co-responsibility as outlined in Article I of the Constitution of the University Academic Assembly. - 5.
 This Committee functions as a nominating committee for faculty service on University committees. - 6.
 A sub-committee of this Committee is elected by the Committee to serve as a forum for concerns of any kind which an individual faculty member may wish to report.
 This sub-committee serves as a direct liaison with any operative faculty organization.
-The Chair of the Coordinating Committee shall serve as chair of this sub-committee.
+The Chair of the Coordinating Committee shall serve as chair of this sub-committee. - 7.
+Members of this Committee will review the nominations and submitted application materials for the Norman C. Francis Excellence in Service Award. (modified 2017)